strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/cli.md

 :::

 :::tip
-When using the `create strapi-starter` command, the project can be created from a specific branch, for example with a url like this: `https://github.com/strapi/strapi-starter-gatsby-blog/tree/<my-branch>`.
+When using a starter, the project can be created from a specific branch, for example with a url like this: `https://github.com/strapi/strapi-starter-gatsby-blog/tree/<my-branch>`.
 :::

 ::: warning